 Many employers subsidize all or a large portion of health, dental, vision, and other benefits for spouses and families of married employees without giving similar compensation to unmarried and/or childless workers in some other form.
 Recently the Supreme Court, in Obergefell v.
 Hodges held that the recognition of same sex marriage is a fundamental right guaranteed by the Constitution.
 Once married, your spouse and family are entitled to your employee benefits including health insurance.
 Denying benefits solely because you are married to a person of the same sex violates federal law.
-Additionally, some states have civil unions and/or domestic partnership laws which provide the basis for some companies to provide equivalent benefits to same-sex couples who meet the state's partnership or civil union requirements.
+Additionally, some states have domestic partnership laws which provide the basis for some companies to provide equivalent benefits to unmarried couples who meet the state's partnership or civil union requirements.